Laulen/Laulen.github.io/hobbies.md

 ## Doctor Who

 I'm a big fan of the BBC's Doctor Who science fiction.I like the show with Rose and Amy best.I admire the two women's smart and brave.
-I aspire to have a Doctor's Sonic Screwdriver And Time And Relative Dimension(s) In Space (TARDIS).
+I aspire to have a Doctor's Sonic Screwdriver & Time And Relative Dimension(s) In Space (TARDIS).

 <img src="/images/DoctorWho.jpg" alt="Doctor Who" width="60%" style="height: auto; display: block; margin: 0 auto;"/>